rackerlabs/genestack/docs/genestack-getting-started.md

 /opt/genestack/bootstrap.sh
 ```

+!!! tip

-> If running this command with `sudo`, be sure to run with `-E`. `sudo -E /opt/genestack/bootstrap.sh`.
+    If running this command with `sudo`, be sure to run with `-E`. `sudo -E /opt/genestack/bootstrap.sh`.
 This will ensure your active environment is passed into the bootstrap command.

 Once the bootstrap is completed the default Kubernetes provider will be configured inside `/etc/genestack/provider`